 Leroi also said that the cost of genetic sequencing drops so quickly that “very, very soon it will be very, very affordable“.
 As an example, he pointed out that the price of genetic sequencing fell from one million a decade ago to about four thousand dollars today.

-He noted that, in a sense, eugenics is already with us, since every year, tens of thousands of abortions are performed for children with Down syndrome and other genetic diseases.
+He noted that, in a sense, eugenics is already with us because every year, tens of thousands of abortions are performed for unborn children with Down syndrome and other genetic diseases.

 “We have to recognize and resist the eugenic thinking.
 Our priorities should be the development of drugs and supportive measures for people suffering from genetic diseases, and not the destruction of these people before they are born”, she adds.

 - 7 Habits of Happy People You Can Learn - September 22, 2020

 - 6 Causes of a Boring Life & How to Stop Feeling Bored - September 21, 2020